gvwilson/sensibleadventures/nardica/nardica.md

-A single swipe of his hand enlarged one of the displays to show a top-down view of the front of the mansion just in time for them to see Doctor Johel's armored bot fire another micro-missile at the swarm of robotic guard bots swarming around it.
+A single swipe of his hand enlarged one of the displays to show a top-down view of the front of the mansion just in time for them to see Doctor Johel's armored bot fire another micro-missile at the swarm of four-legged robotic sentries swarming around it.
 Shriek---*crack!*
-The explosion threw the guard bot twenty meters.
+The explosion threw the sentry twenty meters.
-The larger bot pivoted on its treads and swung one of its arms like a club to knock another guard bot into the air.
+The larger bot pivoted on its treads and swung one of its arms like a club to knock another sentry into the air.

 "Doctor?" the governor asked calmly.
 "You told me its core was secure."

 "It was,"
-she replied just as calmly.
-"At least,
-it was against everything I'd ever encountered.
+she replied, calm but angry.
-Mister Wales?"
+"Mister Wales?"

 "Nothing to do with me,"
 Wales replied,